tdelora/awsWorks/README.md

 ##
 ### Raison d'être
 ###
-###### I have been coding python to explore controling AWS instances with python and I thought I would share my code as an example for those who are learning as well.
+###### I have been coding python to explore controlling AWS instances with python and I thought I would share my code as an example for those who are learning as well.
 ######
 ### Prerequisite
 ###